turingschool/front-end-curriculum/projects/sorting-suite.md

 ### Big Picture

 Insertion sort is a next step up from Bubble Sort.
-Make sure that you've successfully implemented Bubble Sort before you dive into this section.

 Insertion sort uses slightly more complex logic but the algorithm is generally much higher performing than Bubble.